Susan Harris is a social worker who literally takes to the streets to find people experiencing homelessness to get them help.

 Through the use of a valued team of volunteers and local services, Harris is more easily able to complete outreach to the community.
 Organizing collaborations with local agencies and volunteers, the homeless population in Mohave County is currently provided with more consistent supplies of food, water and shelter.

-Harris has witnessed park clean-ups, a revitalized homeless day center run by Catholic Charities and miraculous interventions, like a veteran found in February who had been missing from his mother for 25 years and then was reunited through Harris.
+Harris has witnessed park clean-ups, a revitalized homeless day center run by Catholic Charities and miraculous interventions.

 “My job is made more effective due to the dedication of the collaboration of volunteers and local services.
 I feel very honored to work with others that share a passion for helping the homeless population,” said Harris.